ctools/ctools/doc/source/users/user_manual/getting_started/beyond_combine.rst

 Here is an example that illustrates how to do that.

-Let's start with the simulation of two 30 min long observations of the Crab nebula, each offset by 0.5 deg from the nebula in opposite directions:
+Let's start with the simulation of two 30 min long observations of the Crab nebula, each offset by 0.5° from the nebula in opposite directions:

 .. code-block:: bash